rudehn/sardax/docs/design-ideas.md

     - Health & status effects should be displayed
     - Hovering over these entities should show a detailed description
   - Hovering over an item or creature on the ground should show a description
+* Items should have an effects section detailing what the item does
+  * Items then should have a consumable flag which will apply the effects
+  * Items should have a throwable flag? weight?
+* Items should have an enchantable section indicating what the enchantment does

 ## Level Generation
 * https://www.rockpapershotgun.com/how-do-roguelikes-generate-levels